hexchat/documentation/faq.rst

      x-scheme-handler/http=firefox.desktop;

     Don't forget to do the same for *https*.

     Now upon launching it will use the *Exec* line in their desktop file replacing *%u* with the url.
+    If you get a blank window this is where the problem is.

 Alternatively you can add an `Url Handler <settings.html#url-handlers>`_